Keyword Research Guide: How to Choose the Right Keywords for More Traffic

 How many keywords should my SME target?

 ClickForest advice: Start with 15-25 keywords in 4-6 clusters.
 Focus beats volume.
-A correctly optimized page ranks for 8-12 related terms.
+A properly optimized page ranks for 8-12 related terms.

-How quickly will I see results from keyword optimization?
+How quickly do I see results from keyword optimization?

 Our experience: